Should You Be Getting Overtime?

 The employer may provide oral or written notice to you these items.
 An employer who fails to provide the required information cannot use the tip credit provisions and therefore must pay you at least $7.90 per hour in wages and allow you to keep all tips received.

 Employers electing to use the tip credit provision must be able to show that you receive at least the minimum wage when wages and the tip credit amount are combined.
-If you're tips combined with wages do not equal the minimum hourly wage hour, the employer must make up the difference.
-You should call or text 1-800-706-3000 if you have more questions and talk to an Arizona employment lawyer.
+If you’re tips combined with wages do not equal the minimum hourly wage hour, the employer must make up the difference.
+You should call 1-800-706-3000 if you have more questions and talk to an Arizona employment lawyer.

 Can my employer force me to participate in a tip pool?

 Your employer can set up a tip pool among employees who customarily and regularly receive tips, such as waiters, waitresses, bellhops, counter personnel (who serve customers), bussers, and service bartenders.
 A valid tip pool may not include employees who do not customarily and regularly received tips, such as dishwashers, cooks, chefs, and janitors.
 The FLSA does not impose a maximum contribution amount or percentage on valid mandatory tip pools.
-The employer, however, must notify you of any required tip pool contribution amount, may only take a tip credit for the amount of tips each tipped employee ultimately receives, and may not retain any of the employees' tips for any other purpose.
-You should call or text 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.
+The employer, however, must notify you of any required tip pool contribution amount, may only take a tip credit for the amount of tips each tipped employee ultimately receives, and may not retain any of the employees’ tips for any other purpose.
+You should call 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.

 Can my employer keep part of my tips?